Imaginativeone-WordPress/Brad-Schiff-Section-08/Section-08-Notes.md

     // Custom Query with Ordering and Sorting
     $pastEvents = new WP_Query(
       array(
+        'posts_per_page' => 1,                // This doesn't work for pagination, only works for default queries.
+This is a custom query.
-        'post_type'      => 'event',
+                                              // paginate_links() is working with the default query 'post_type'      => 'event',
         'meta_key'       => 'event_date',
         'orderby'        => 'meta_value_num', // formerly 'post_date', 'rand', meta_value !event_date